This Honda lease is a rip-off! I want my money back!

 “I am a retired senior citizen,” he says.
 “I ended up signing a 36-month lease at a higher price plus down payment.”

 Let’s stay here for a minute.
-My dad is also a senior citizen, and we know better than to let him go shopping alone.
+My dad is also a senior citizen, therefore we know better than to let him go shopping alone.
 But when he makes a bad decision, like remodeling the kitchen instead of paying off the house, he owns it.

 You know, the Arizona Republic might help him — if only they ran my syndicated column.